 Consumer and Standard Business Terms and Conditions

-Chartered Insurance Institute and Subsidiary Companies Terms and Conditions for the Sale of and/or Provision of Goods and Services and Use of the Website
+Chartered Insurance Institute and Subsidiary Companies and Societies, Terms and Conditions for the Sale of and/or Provision of Goods and Services and Use of the Website

 The Website is offered to you conditional on your agreement with these terms and conditions (the “Terms and Conditions”) and your continued use of it signifies agreement with them in their entirety.

 Please read this carefully as it affects your legal rights and sets out in these Terms and Conditions on which we, The Chartered Insurance Institute ("us", "we", "CII", "Chartered Insurance Institute"), will allow you to use this website (the "Website”, which for the avoidance of doubt includes any Restricted area which is accessed by CII Members, registered users or subscribers) and the information contained within it.

 All goods and services sold by CII, (which also includes those provided free of charge to customers from time to time), whether purchased online through the Website or offline by telephone or paper order, shall be and are subject to these Terms and Conditions and any reference to purchasing goods and services on the Website shall refer in equal measure to any such goods or services purchased offline.